niklaushirt/awx-waiops/README.md

 	* or Both
 	![](./doc/pics/demoui1.png)

-1. The UI ewill confirm that the incident creation has been launched
+1. The UI will confirm that the incident creation has been launched
 	![](./doc/pics/demoui3.png)